OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 user_task = "Calculate the 10th Fibonacci number using Python code, then print the result."

-Verify: The clarity of the task will be reflected in Claude's initial <thought> and subsequent actions.
+Verify: The clarity of your task will be reflected in Claude's initial <thought> and its subsequent actions.
+If it's confused, your prompt is likely the culprit.

 Step 3: Implement the Claude API Call with Structured Messaging

-What: Send both the system and user prompts to the Anthropic API, instructing Claude to generate a response following the defined structure.
+What: Now, we actually talk to the beast.
+Send both the system and user prompts to the Anthropic API, instructing Claude to generate a response that must follow the structure you've defined.

-Why: This is the actual interaction with the LLM.
-Using the messages array format with system and user roles is standard for Anthropic's API and crucial for consistent agent behavior.
+Why: This is the actual interaction.
+Using the messages array format with distinct system and user roles isn't just best practice for Anthropic's API; it's absolutely crucial for getting consistent agent behavior.
+If you mess this up, nothing else matters.

 # Python